-House Bill 5180 would amend the Natural Resources and Environmental Protection Act (NREPA) to allow the use of a pneumatic airbow under certain circumstances.
+House Bill 5180 would amend the Natural Resources and Environmental Protection Act (NREPA) to allow the use of a pneumatic bow under certain circumstances.

-Pneumatic Airbows
+Pneumatic Bows

-House Bill 5180 would allow any individual to take game with a pneumatic airbow during an open season in which a firearm may be used, as long as a proper license is held to take that game and all other laws and rules for taking that game are followed.
-A "pneumatic airbow" would be defined by the bill as a device with compressed air and a triggering mechanism that expels a bolt or arrow using the force of that compressed air.
+House Bill 5180 would require the Department of Natural Resources (DNR) to promulgate rules regarding an individual taking game with a pneumatic bow during any open season in which a firearm may be used.
+A "pneumatic bow" would be defined by the bill as a device with compressed air and a triggering mechanism that expels a bolt or arrow using the force of that compressed air.

-The bill would also allow an individual with a disability or physical limitation to take game with a pneumatic airbow during an open season in which a bow may be used for taking game if that individual holds a license to take that game and complies with all other laws and rules for taking that game.
-The individual would also have to either possess a note from a physician stating that the physician has examined the individual and determined that because of the individual's disability or physical limitation the individual should be able to take game with the use of a pneumatic airbow, or else obtain such a note within 6 months after taking game with a pneumatic airbow.
+The bill would also require the DNR to issue a permit to an individual with a disability or physical limitation to take game with a pneumatic bow during an open season in which a bow may be used for taking game if that individual submits a certification from a physician stating that the physician has examined the individual and determined that because of the individual's disability or physical limitation, the individual should be able to take game with the use of a pneumatic bow.
+The DNR would have to develop a certification form and make it available to the public.